Shorthand has been part of the PA role for decades and with the development of the digital world, many may think this is a skill no longer needed.

 But it is still going strong!
 The original Pitman New Era shorthand system (which is the one I learnt) is complicated and has a lot of theory to learn – but you can gain the highest speeds using this system.
 In the 1960s Teeline Shorthand was created and this system is much quicker to learn and easier to understand and you can still achieve high speed – suitable for most business needs which is why we have been teaching this system for over 25 years.

-So where would you use this skill in the electronic office of today?
+So where would you use this skill in the digital office of today?

 Many PAs find it useful for telephone messages – taking down instructions, information etc they are being told from the caller.
 You would also find using shorthand useful when your manager is giving you instructions in the office – helping you to remember all the key points.